 Purchases to cover a short position and stabilizing transactions, as well as other purchases by the underwriters for their own accounts, may have the effect of preventing or retarding a decline in the market price of the Class A common stock, and together with the imposition of the penalty bid, may stabilize, maintain or otherwise affect the market price of the Class A common stock.
 As a result, the price of the Class A common stock may be higher than the price that otherwise might exist in the open market.
 The underwriters are not required to engage in these activities and may end any of these activities at any time.
-These transactions may be effected on , in the over-the-counter market or otherwise.
+These transactions may be effected on the Nasdaq Global Select Market, in the over-the-counter market or otherwise.

-Directed Share Program
+Reserved Share Program

-At our request, the underwriters have reserved for sale, at the initial public offering price, up to 5% of the Class A common stock offered by this prospectus for sale to certain of our directors, officers and employees through a directed share program, or Directed Share Program.
+At our request, an affiliate of BofA Securities, Inc., a participating underwriter, has reserved for sale, at the initial public offering price, up to 5% of the Class A common stock offered by this prospectus for sale to certain of our directors, officers and employees through a reserved share program, or Reserved Share Program.
 If these persons purchase reserved shares of Class A common stock, it will reduce the number of shares of Class A common stock available for sale to the general public.
 Any reserved shares of Class A common stock that are not so purchased will be offered by the underwriters to the general public on the same terms as the other shares of Class A common stock offered by this prospectus.
-Any shares sold in the Directed Share Program to a party who has entered into a lock-up agreement shall be subject to the provisions of such lock-up agreement.
+Any shares sold in the Reserved Share Program to a director or executive officer who has entered into a lock-up agreement shall be subject to the provisions of such lock-up agreement.